mxbernhard/mxbernhard.github.io/index.md

 ---
 layout: home
 ---
-I'm a freelance journalist and researcher focused on **open-source intelligence (OSINT)** reporting and online investigations.
+I'm a freelance journalist and researcher focused on **open-source intelligence (OSINT)** techniques and online investigations.

 Previously, I was a reporter for Dow Jones Newswires and [The Wall Street Journal](https://www.wsj.com/news/author/max-bernhard).

-I’ve reported on far-right and fringe groups, dis- and misinformation, as well as environmental and human rights issues from the UK, Germany, Spain, Hong Kong and Japan.
-My work has been published in **The Guardian, Deutsche Welle, Wired UK, Vice, WSJ, the BBC** and more.
+I’ve reported on far-right and fringe groups, dis- and misinformation, as well as environmental and human-rights issues from the UK, Germany, Spain, Hong Kong and Japan.
+My work has been published in **The Guardian, Deutsche Welle, Wired UK, Vice, the BBC** and more.

-I also [teach](https://dataharvest.eu/wp-content/uploads/2021/10/OSINT-Tool-Box-Part-2.pdf) other journalists how they can use OSINT in their reporting and [consult](https://www.saferworldforthetruth.com/investigations/sardasht-osman) human-rights organisations how to they can apply these methods in their work.
+I also [teach](https://dataharvest.eu/wp-content/uploads/2021/10/OSINT-Tool-Box-Part-2.pdf) other journalists how they can use OSINT in their reporting and [consult](https://www.saferworldforthetruth.com/investigations/sardasht-osman) human-rights organisations how they can apply these methods in their work.

 **Selected work:**